Joey Carbstrong: Personal life

 Carbstrong was born Joseph Dominic Armstrong in Adelaide, South Australia.
 He has publicly stated that before his fame he was involved in substance abuse and crime.
 He became a vegan after his release from incarceration.
 He has a tattoo of the word "Vegan" behind his right ear.

 At the age of 14, he had left school and developed a heavy drug addiction.
 He had various blue-collar jobs before receiving welfare at age 22.
 By this point he had gained a lengthy criminal record which included three assaults.
 He spent 18 months under house arrest.
 He was arrested in September 2011 after police discovered a concealed, loaded shotgun which Armstrong was bringing to a drug deal.
 Multiple weapons and additional ammunition in his hotel room were also discovered and he spent six months in jail.
-While in jail, he claimed to have had an epiphany and decided to change his life, saying, "I began seeing my life with new eyes.
+Armstrong described having an epiphany while in jail, deciding to change his life, saying, "I began seeing my life with new eyes.
 I'd seen all the other prisoners in there and didn't want to be there, I wanted to leave the gangs."
 In May 2021, he released a video to celebrate eight years of sobriety.